adapter-hub/adapters/adapter_docs/methods.md

 Depending on the concrete adapter configuration, these layers can be introduced at different locations within a Transformer block.
 Further, residual connections, layer norms, activation functions and bottleneck sizes etc. can be configured.

 The most important configuration hyperparameter to be highlighted here is the bottleneck dimension $d_{bottleneck}$.
-In adapter-transformers, this bottleneck dimension is specified indirectly via the `reduction_factor` attribute of a configuration.
+In adapters, this bottleneck dimension is specified indirectly via the `reduction_factor` attribute of a configuration.
 This `reduction_factor` defines the ratio between a model's layer hidden dimension and the bottleneck dimension, i.e.:

 $$